 project aims to promote the practices of performance art on a local, national

-and international scale, with an event exclusively dedicated to them, and the
+and international scale, with an exhibition and live program exclusively dedicated to them, and the

 related formative Learning Program presented in cooperation with international partner organizations.